laowantong/paroxython/docs/md/pipeline_tutorial.md

 ```

 .. tip::
     This command pipeline is _not_ a JSON file, but a Python program, or more restrictively a Python **expression**.
-As such, it offers several amenities you surely know and love: comments, trailing commas, r-strings, etc.
+As such, it offers several amenities you surely know and love: comments, trailing commas, r-strings (no need to double-escape backslashes in regexes!), etc. For security purposes, this file is not imported, but read as a text and evaluated by [`ast.literal_eval()`](https://docs.python.org/3/library/ast.html#ast.literal_eval).

 This is the end of our pipeline tutorial.
 If you dare, [read on](#deep-in-the-pipeline) for more advanced features (regular expressions, span algebra, semantic triples, negations).